KevinBatdorf/pattern-css/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Add CSS styles to any block or synced pattern!
-Automatically optimizes, minifies, and smart loads only where required.
-No bloat, all performance.
+Add CSS styles to your Gutenberg blocks and patterns.
+Fast, optimized, and using modern best practices.

 == Description ==

 Add custom CSS to any block or pattern, including reusable patterns too.
+This plugin adds a panel on every block "Additional CSS" that provides a modern text editor where you can safely insert your stylesheet.
 Your styles will be optimized, minified, and inlined directly into the page only where the block is used.

 = Features =
 - Scopes styles to the block so that parent/sibling blocks arent affected